freudgroup/freudcs/Boilerplates/require/README.md

 - a require config in main.js, showing shim config and where to place your jquery plugins. (refer this as jquery plugin boilerplates just change the plugin name).

-Lectura requerida para aprender las ventajas de Asynchromous Module Definition (AMD) Requirejs why AMD. http://requirejs.org/docs/whyamd.html
+Required reading to understand the advantages of implementing this or any Asynchromous Module Definition (AMD) http://requirejs.org/docs/whyamd.html

-Un poco de documentacion sobre como usar el optimizador r.js (instalen node) en el boilerplate pueden usar node r.js -o app.build.js http://requirejs.org/docs/optimization.html
+A bit about how to use the node optimizer r.js (please install node In this boilerplate you can execute:
+$ r.js -o app.build.js

+Read this throughly if you want to use it for more complex projects. http://requirejs.org/docs/optimization.html

-If you whant to pursue modular development you should check out thes documentation, show how you can build moudules that return different values and implement several design patterns. http://requirejs.org/docs/api.html#define
+If you whant to pursue modular development you should check out this documentation, show how you can build moudules that return different values and implement several design patterns. http://requirejs.org/docs/api.html#define

 Please let me know your thoughts around this.